Rencikas/ren-businesses/README.md

 ![renbusinnes](https://user-images.githubusercontent.com/85559163/198835306-a319679d-ed28-4c0d-b258-592757325dd1.png)

 # Introduction
 Are you tired of having to add 20 million different business scripts that all do the same but are just registered with a different job?
 Well me TO!! introducing ren-businesses now you don't have to worry about adding a new business script you can just configure them in the config with just few clicks and few keyboard strokes.
 You're probably are asking but does ren-businesses have everything?
-Well maybe not everything but it is sure enough for your business man desires. ren-businesses comes included with duty, cash register, storage, outfit and crafting.
+Well maybe not everything but it is sure enough for your business man desires. ren-businesses comes included with duty, cash register, storage, outfit, ingredient store and crafting.
 And did I told you this is fully free? yes you heard me right

 # Config
 You can easily config every part of this business system, you can remove the unneeded things and the system won't break